 But there just are some dental issues that absolutely can’t be avoided and that require immediate attention from your dentist.

-Normally it’s a nasty toothache, but did you know that there are a lot of other symptoms that should be a cause of concern?
+Normally it’s a nasty toothache, but did you know that there are a lot of other symptoms that should be a cause for concern?

 You’ll be surprised at how normal these ‘little symptoms’ seem and at how important it is to have them checked by our San Diego dentist.